holochain/holochain-rust/doc/holochain_101/src/state_actions.md

 }
 ```

-Each incoming action is logged in the main state `history` to facilitate testing
+Each incoming action wrapper is logged in the main state `history` to facilitate
-and "time travel" debugging.
+testing and "time travel" debugging.

 Sub-module state slices are included in `state::State` as counted references.